remake/remake-docs/site-src/install-and-setup.md

 **⚡️ 1.
 Generate a Remake project**

-You need to install [Node.js](https://nodejs.org/en/) and then use this command to generate your first Remake app:
+You'll need to install [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/downloads) first.
+Then use the following command to generate your first Remake app:

 ```bash
 npx remake create my-app